Diabetic foot ulcer: Treatment

-Foot ulcers in diabetes require multidisciplinary assessment, usually by diabetes nurse specialist, a tissue viability nurse, podiatrists, diabetes specialists and surgeons.
-An aim to improve glycaemic  control, if poor, forms part of the management, to slow disease progression.
-Individuals who have sausage shaped toes, a positive 'probe to bone' test, evidence suggesting osteomyelitis, suspected charcot neuroarthropathy, or those whose ulcers do not improve within 4 weeks of standard care and where there is evidence that exudate is of synovial membrane in origin.
-When osteomyelitis is suspected to be involved in the foot ulcer, but not evidenced on an x-ray, an MRI scan should be obtained.
+Foot ulcers in diabetes require a multidisciplinary team that may include the primary care doctor, a diabetes nurse specialist, a tissue viability nurse, podiatrists, vascular surgeons, diabetes specialists and surgeons.
+An aim to improve glycemic  control, if poor, may slow disease progression.
+When osteomyelitis is suspected to be involved in the foot, but not evidenced on an x-ray, an MRI scan should be obtained.
+In those with a high likelihood of osteomyelitis, a combination of x-ray and being able to probe to bone can reliably diagnose osteomyelitis without the need for more advanced imaging.
+A bone biopsy with culture is the gold standard for diagnosing osteomyelitis.

 With regards to infected foot ulcers, the presence of microorganisms is not in itself enough to determine whether an infection is present.
-Signs such as inflammation and purulence are the best indicators of an active infection.
+Signs of an infection, such as erythema, purulence, fluctuance, swelling, warmth, or discharge, should also be present.
 The most common organism causing infection is staphylococcus.
-The treatment consists of debridement, appropriate bandages, managing peripheral arterial disease and appropriate use of antibiotics (against pseudomonas aeruginosa, staphylococcus, streptococcus and anaerobe strains), and arterial revascularisation.
+The treatment consists of debridement, appropriate bandages, managing peripheral arterial disease and appropriate use of antibiotics (against pseudomonas aeruginosa, staphylococcus, streptococcus and anaerobe strains), and arterial revascularization if necessary.

 Antibiotics

-The length of antibiotic courses depend on the severity of the infection and whether bone infection is involved but can range from 1 week to 6 weeks or more.
+The length of antibiotic courses depends on the severity of the infection and whether bone infection is involved, but can range from 1 week to 6 weeks or more.
 Current recommendations are that antibiotics are only used when there is evidence of infection and continued until there is evidence that the infection has cleared, instead of evidence of ulcer healing.
-Choice of antibiotic depends on common local bacterial strains known to infect ulcers.
-Microbiological swabs are believed to be of limited value in identifying causative strain.
+The choice of antibiotic depends on common local bacterial strains known to infect ulcers.
+Microbiological swabs are believed to be of limited value in identifying the causative strain.
 Microbiological investigation is of value in cases of osteomyelitis.
 Most ulcer infections involve multiple microorganisms.

-There is limited safety and efficacy data of topical antibiotics in treating diabetic foot ulcers.
+There is limited safety and efficacy data on topical antibiotics in treating diabetic foot ulcers.

 Wound dressings

-There are many types of dressings used to treat diabetic foot ulcers such as absorptive fillers, hydrogel dressings, and hydrocolloids.
+There are many types of dressings used to treat diabetic foot ulcers, such as absorptive fillers, hydrogel dressings, and hydrocolloids.
 There is no good evidence that one type of dressing is better than another for diabetic foot ulcers.
-In selecting dressings for chronic non healing wounds it is recommended that the cost of the product be taken into account.
+In selecting dressings for chronic non-healing wounds, it is recommended that the cost of the product be taken into account.

 Hydrogel dressings may have shown a slight advantage over standard dressings, but the quality of the research is of concern.
 Dressings and creams containing silver have not been properly studied nor have alginate dressings.
-Biologically active bandages that combine hydrogel and hydrocolloid traits are available, however more research needs to be conducted as to the efficacy of this option over others.
+Biologically active bandages that combine hydrogel and hydrocolloid traits are available; however, more research needs to be conducted as to the efficacy of this option over others.